 Society of St. Vincent de Paul, District Council of Cincinnati

-St. Vincent de Paul Social Services Inc.
+St. Vincent de Paul Social Services, Inc.

-Project: Operating Support for Homeless Shelters
+Project: Operating Support of Homeless Shelters

 St. Vincent De Paul St. Rita’s, St. Paul’s, and Precious Blood Conference

 Project: St. Vincent De Paul — Serving Those in Need

 Organization Mission: Inspired by Gospel values, the Society of St. Vincent de Paul leads women and men to join together to grow spiritually by offering person-to-person service to those who are needy and suffering.
 In the tradition of its founder, Blessed Frederic Ozanam, and patron, St. Vincent de Paul, Vincentians are united in a society of charity by their spirit of poverty, humility, and sharing, which is nourished by prayer and reflection, and mutually supportive gatherings.
 Vincentians witness God’s love by embracing all works of charity and justice.
 The Society collaborates with people of good will in relieving need and addressing its causes, making no distinction in those served because, in them, Vincentians see the face of Christ.

 Project: The Foundry Preschool Center